Austin Hedges Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to surrender the first-fewest home runs in baseball (19 total, 0.6 per game).
+- Rays pitchers combine to allow 20 home runs (0.6 per game), the least in the league.

-- McClanahan gets the start for the Rays, his seventh of the season.
-He is 5-0 with a 2.12 ERA and 42 strikeouts in 34 2/3 innings pitched.
+- Eflin gets the start for the Rays, his fifth of the season.
+He is 3-0 with a 3.00 ERA and 21 strikeouts in 21 2/3 innings pitched.

-- The left-hander last appeared on Thursday against the Chicago White Sox, when he went five innings, allowing two earned runs while giving up five hits.
+- His most recent time out came on Friday against the Chicago White Sox, when the righty tossed five innings, surrendering two earned runs while giving up six hits.

+- In four games this season, the 29-year-old has a 3.00 ERA and 9 strikeouts per nine innings, while giving up a batting average of .256 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.